 The notification for this update looks something like this:

-However, customers ain’t happy with this new update and some users have even lashed out their anger as they felt it’s invading their freedom.
+However, customers ain’t happy with this new update, and some users have even lashed out their anger as they feel it’s invading their freedom.

-All these updates are indeed fascinating and will help individuals, businesses, and marketers to use Facebook in a better manner.
+All these updates are fascinating and will help individuals, businesses, and marketers to use Facebook better for book promotion or any promoting stuff.
 Also, if you are using Facebook for business, it is necessary that you focus on the content strategy.

-Using a social media scheduling tool will help you to plan, edit, and schedule Facebook posts with ease.
+Using a social media scheduling tool will help you plan, edit, and let you know how to schedule Facebook post easily.
 RecurPost is one such tool that provides a Free Facebook Post scheduler.
 Using it, you can upload content in bulk with social media bulk scheduling and secret recurring schedules.
 It will also detect your unique best time to post on Facebook and automatically upload posts at that time!
 This makes it one of the most desirable free Hootsuite alternatives and Crowdfire Alternatives in the market.

 So, what are you waiting for?
-While you get access to all the above-mentioned Facebook updates, start planning and growing your profiles, pages, as well as groups with all facebook publishing tool!
+While you get access to all the above-mentioned Facebook updates, start planning and growing your profiles, pages, and groups with all facebook publishing tools!
 Click here to sign up for RecurPost’s free 14-day trial now.

 Amaiya Rathi is a content writer at RecurPost.
 She helps RecurPost communicate with their readers in their own language.
 Whether it is the web copy, social media posts or blogs, Amaiya has worked on all aspects of copywriting.